fair-acc/gnuradio4/CONTRIBUTING.md

 MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.

 ## Code of Conduct
-To ensure an inclusive community, contributors and users in the OpenCMW community should follow the [code of conduct](./CODE_OF_CONDUCT.md).
+To ensure an inclusive community, contributors and users in the GNU Radio community should follow the [code of conduct](./CODE_OF_CONDUCT.md).